devRael1/discordjs-antispam/README.md

 const antiSpam = new AntiSpam(client, {
     wordsFilter: {
         enabled: false,
-        typeSanction: "warn", // warn or mute or ban or kick },
+        typeSanction: 'warn', // warn or mute or ban or kick },
     antispamFilter: {
         thresholds: {